Contract

 • Motivation letter

-• 1 Colour passport picture (digital, in jpeg format)
+• One full colour passport picture (digital, in jpeg format)

 • Scan or a clear copy of your passport (information page with photo and any other pages with stamps etc)